-This five day interactive workshop, is designed to familiarize participants with the requirements of an Airport Security Programme (ASP) and enable them to draft and review such programmes.
+This five-day interactive workshop is designed to familiarize participants with the requirements of an Airport Security Programme (ASP) and enable them to draft and review such programmes.
 It is recommended that nominees be at the senior or middle management level within the State’s appropriate authority, or within an airport, who are responsible for the approval, quality control, drafting, updating and/or implementation of ASPs.
-It is also recommended that participants have attended a specialized AVSEC training activity, such as the ICAO National Civil Aviation Security Programme Workshop or Management Course, prior to attending this workshop.
+It is also recommended that participants have attended a specialized aviation security training activity, such as the ICAO National Civil Aviation Security Programme Workshop or Management Course, prior to attending this workshop.

-This five day interactive workshop, will familiarize participants with the general principles of developing, implementing and maintaining an aviation security certification systems, with an emphasis given to screener certification, AVSEC instructor certification and national inspector certification.
-The workshop will expose participants to guidance material incorporated in the ICAO Security Manual Doc 8973 (Res) and provide an opportunity to develop sample programmes that can be used as the foundation for developing specific State certification systems and/or be incorporated into existing ones.
-This workshop is designed for personnel responsible for the development, implementation and/or oversight AVSEC certification systems.
+This five-day interactive workshop is designed to familiarize participants with the general principles of developing, implementing and maintaining an aviation security certification systems, with an emphasis given to screener certification, aviation security instructor certification and national inspector certification.
+The workshop will expose participants to guidance material incorporated in the ICAO Aviation Security Manual (Doc 8973 – Restricted) and provide an opportunity to develop sample programmes that can be used as the foundation for developing specific State certification systems and/or be incorporated into existing ones.
+This workshop is designed for personnel responsible for the development, implementation and/or oversight aviation security certification systems.